Foot problems can cause a range of symptoms including:

 What causes foot problems?

-As you get older, normal wear and tear can cause your foot problem to flare-up now and again, often for no reason.
+As you get older, normal age-related changes can cause your foot problem to flare-up now and again, often for no reason.

-You may feel some pains in your toes, ankle, calf, knee and even in your back.
+You may feel some pain in your toes, ankle, calf, knee and even in your back.
 This should improve as your foot problem gets better.

 Foot problems can also cause limping.
 If the limp is severe, using a walking stick on the opposite side to your foot problem may help.

 There are a number of things you can do to help your foot problem.

 Keeping your foot moving is an essential part of your treatment and recovery.